 In general, hair has to be about ¼" long for wax to be able to grab onto it.
 If it's not long enough, then you (or your technician) may not be able to remove it, especially if it's thick.
 Does that mean you should wait until it's really long for your next wax?
 Not at all.
 In fact, it can make getting a good wax way harder.
 If hair is 1/2" long or longer, you can run into some real problems.

 When you try to wax long hair, there's more of a chance long hair will break either below or above the skin's surface.
 Both of these are bad outcomes; either the hair will grow back faster, or you risk the chance of getting ingrown hairs.
 It's also probable that not all the hair will be removed, because when the wax is applied, it pushes hair down flat against your skin.
 If some of the long hair covers some hair underneath, it won't be coated in enough wax to be removed.
 It also just hurts a little bit more the longer and thicker it is.

-If your technician doesn't trim down long hairs, they're probably not the right technician for you.
 License and skill don't always go hand in hand.
 A good technician will be fast (so there's less pain), hold skin taut so there's less pulling, and use the right amount of wax and type of wax for your particular hair type and skin.
 Waxing is painful, but there are steps that can be taken to make you more comfortable, and your technician should be taking them without prompting.

 Opt for a shower post-wax instead of a hot bath.
 Soaking in water could cause unnecessary irritation or pimples.